jphermans/headscaleUI/README.md

    headscale apikey create --expiration 8760h
    ```
 3. Copy the generated key - you'll need it to log in to HeadscaleUI

+### Server Status
+- The login page displays real-time Headscale server status
+- Shows if the server is online/offline
+- Displays the server URL for easy verification
+- Helps troubleshoot connection issues immediately

 ### Validity Periods